successful-fella/internshala-blood-bank/README.md

 ## Notes
 > Since it says assume that it will be used by real people, I wanted to add edit profile, forgot password types feature which I didn't implemented since this is a demo assignment.
 > For frontend, I only used Now UI Kit but the page look is coded by myself.
+> For anyone wondering my application status, I cleared assignment, technical and HR round.
+At last there was a meet with Mr. Vikas Shah, CTO, Internshala.
+He asked me about my two previous startups that I had and future goals to which I mentioned that I want to create something big after gaining experience and exposure next 4-5 years, to which, they disqualified me because they are looking for someone who will stay for longer.